Temporal Conditioning Spiking Latent Variable Models of the Neural Response to Natural Visual Scenes: Leveraging Noisy Spiking Neural Models

-Spiking neurons with noisy neuronal dynamics have been extensively studied in prior literature.
-Recent research \cite{ma2023exploiting} extended them to larger networks by providing a general formularization and demonstrated their computational advantages theoretically and empirically.
-The Noisy LIF presented here is based on previous works that use diffusive approximation, where the sub-threshold dynamic is described by the Ornstein-Uhlenbeck process:
+Here, we use the implementation in \cite{ma2023exploiting} to leverage the power of noisy spiking neural models.
+Spiking neurons with noisy neuronal dynamics have been extensively studied in prior literature \cite{gerstner2014neuronal}.
+Recent research of Ma et al. \cite{ma2023exploiting} extended them to larger networks by providing a general formularization and demonstrating their computational advantages theoretically and empirically.
+The Noisy LIF presented here is based on previous works that use diffusive approximation \cite{plesser2000noise,burkitt2006review,gerstner2014neuronal}, where the sub-threshold dynamic is described by the Ornstein-Uhlenbeck process:

 the white noise $\xi$ is a stochastic process, $\sigma$ is the amplitude of the noise and $\mathrm{d}W_t$ are the increments of the Wiener process in $\mathrm{d}t$ \cite{gerstner2014neuronal}.
 As $\sigma\mathrm{d}W_t$ are random variables drawn from a zero-mean Gaussian, this formulation is directly applicable to discrete-time simulations.
 Specifically, using the Euler-Maruyama method, we get a Gaussian noise term added on the right-hand side of the noise-free LIF dynamic.
 Without loss of generality, we extend the additive noise term in the discrete form to general continuous noise \cite{barndorff2001non}, the sub-threshold dynamic of Noisy LIF can be represented as: